timarenz/lacework-terraform-101/BASICS.md

 * `main.tf`: By default this contains all your resources and provider configuration blocks.
 * `variables.tf`: To variablize your Terraform code this file stores all input variables.
 * `outputs.tf`: You often have to output specific information (like IP adresses, URL, IDs, etc) to use in another workspace or the CLI.
 This is the file to create those.
 * `versions.tf`: In general it is a best practice to specify versions of Terraform and providers used within your Terraform workspace, this is the file to do so.
-Fore more details, see <https://www.terraform.io/docs/language/providers/requirements.html>
+For more details, see <https://www.terraform.io/docs/language/providers/requirements.html>

-While those files are per best practice it is no need to create them.
+While those files are per best practice there is no need to create them.
 You can actually also just create one large file called `makelifeharder.tf` and put all your Terraform code in it.
 The Terraform CLI takes whatever `*.tf` files you have in your workspace and uses them.

 While it makes sense to align to the best practices shown above, it sometimes makes sense to have additional files to not end up with a massive `main.tf` and instead move specific parts of code (may resource related) to different files.